Loss of earning capacity in Denmark -- an actuarial perspective: Acknowledgements

 \section{Acknowledgements}

-Oliver Lunding Sandqvist is an Industrial PhD student at PFA Pension with funding from the Innovation Fund Denmark under File No.~1044-00144B.
+An earlier version of this paper appears as Chapter~2 in the PhD thesis of the second author, that is \citep[][Chapter 2]{Sandqvist:2025}.
+Oliver Lunding Sandqvist gratefully acknowledges support from the Innovation Fund Denmark under File No.~1044-00144B.
 Christian Furrer gratefully acknowledges support from Fynske Købstæders Fond.
-The authors would like to thank Mogens Steffensen for helpful comments on an earlier version of the manuscript.
+The authors would like to thank Mogens Steffensen {and three anonymous referees} for helpful comments on {earlier versions} of the {paper}.